Central Atlantic Collegiate Conference men's basketball tournament

 The Central Atlantic Collegiate Conference men's basketball tournament is the annual conference basketball championship tournament for the Central Atlantic Collegiate Conference.
 The tournament has been held annually since 2002.
 It is a single-elimination tournament and seeding is based on regular season records.

-The winner, declared conference champion, receives the CACC's automatic bid to the NCAA Men's Division II Basketball Championship.
+The winner receives the CACC's automatic bid to the NCAA Men's Division II Basketball Championship.